FlumpStudios/QuiCache/README.md

 <p>As you may have guessed, this is the method we use to retrieve data from the cache-store.
 This function takes two generic type parameters, the object type, and the cache key type.</p>
 <p>You can use any stringable object as a cache key, but I would recommend using enums as this reduces the chance of typos and clashing keys.
 If there is no data in the store, the methods will return null.</p>
 <h4>The SetCacheAsync method</h4>
-<p>This is where we set our data int he cache-store.
+<p>This is where we set our data in the cache-store.
 This function has 2 mandatory parameters, the object you are caching and the cache key.</p>
 <p>This method returns the request cache object</p>
 <h4>The RemoveCache Method</h4>
 <p>This method removes cache from the store based on the cache key.
 This method takes a parameter list of keys and removes any data in the store that matches the passed keys.</p>